 Applies only to sales by private treaty as the benefit of buying at auction is that exchange of contracts is deemed to be on the fall of the gavel.
 Under English law, the price you agree on is not definite until the 'exchange of contracts'.
 Up until that time, either party can try and re-negotiate the terms of the contract and if the prospective purchaser attempts to lower the price this is called Gazundering.

 The periodic, though usually annual, rent payable in return for a lease of land or property.

 Guide prices are provided as an indication of the vendor's minimum expectation.
-They are not necessarily figures which a property will sell for and may change at any time prior to the auction.
+They are generally the first price you will see as every property that is offered for sale at auction usually has an associated guide price attached to the lot.
+But they are not necessarily figures which a property will sell for and may change at any time prior to the auction.
 Virtually every property will be offered subject to a Reserve (a figure below which the Auctioneer cannot sell the property during the auction) and which should be set within the Guide Price Range or no more than 10% above a single figure Guide Price.